- How to Obtain Life Insurance When You Have Heart Disease

 As a result, Jeff lost 140 pounds, stopped smoking and took his cholesterol medicine faithfully.

 “I was able to get him life insurance at a preferred rate,” said Pinney.
 “He’s healthier now than he was back then.”

 A preferred rate would cost around $80 for the same policy that would cost $120 at a standard rate, he says.

 Dr. Robert Pokorski, the chief medical strategist for The Hartford’s Individual Life Division, says in general that life insurance can be offered to a patient six months after bypass, angioplasty, or use of stents – and usually at a small to moderate additional increase in premium.

 To learn more about the national impact of heart disease, the Centers For Disease Control and Prevention tracks incidences of heart disease by state.

 Whether one is insurable depends on the type and severity of the heart disease, their age, their lifestyle habits and if they’re healthy now, Pokorski says.

 “For someone with congestive heart failure, it is nearly impossible to get insurance,” Pinney concedes.
 “The doctor is saying this person is going to die soon.”

 Pokorski says children born with an atrial septal defect (hole between the upper chambers of the heart) could get insurance at the same premium as a healthy child because it is corrected via surgery.
 In the event the defect cannot be corrected, the child can still get life insurance, but the insurer would charge a higher premium.

 He says higher premiums are usually required for adults with coronary heart disease as well.
-The premium would go up even more if the person is overweight, smokes or is a diabetic.
-Pinney says a standard $100 policy could now cost as much as $400 to $600 a month.
+The premium would go up even more if the person is overweight, smokes, or is a diabetic.
+Pinney says a standard $100 policy could now cost as much as 400 to 600 dollars a month.